TypeRocket/docs/v5/galaxy-cli.md

 }
 ```

-*Note: You can always run your commands from the guest machine without extra configuration.*
+! **Note**: You can always run your commands from the guest machine without extra configuration.

 ## TypeRocket Commands